symbolicsoft/verifpal/README.md

 #### Friendly and Integrated Software
 Verifpal comes with a Visual Studio Code extension that offers syntax highlighting, automatic formatting, live analysis, diagram visualizations and much more, allowing developers to obtain insights on their model as they are writing it.

-## Verifpal is Experimental Software
+## Verifpal is Beta Software
-Verifpal is still highly experimental software.
-Using it in a classroom or learning environment is welcome, but it should not yet be relied upon for academic formal verification work.
-For that, check out [ProVerif](https://proverif.inria.fr).
+Verifpal now benefits from a higher level of assurance due to the formalization of its syntax, semantics and analysis methodology, both by hand and using the Coq theorem prover.
+However, it remains classified as beta software due to its relatively young age, especially when compared to similar tools, such as [ProVerif](https://proverif.inria.fr), that have been in development for more than twenty years.

 ## Getting Started